manu354/cryptocurrency-arbitrage/README.md

 ### Prerequisites

-Required: Node.js ** ^ V8.0.0** this program uses ES7 features such as async/await and requires a new version of node.
+Required: Node.js ** ^ V8.0.0** this program uses ES7 features such as async/await and requires a newer version of node.

 ### Installing